ChocolatineMathou/gilded-rose-tech-test/README.md

 	- "Aged Brie": when sell by date value decreases, quality value increases
 	- "Backstage passes":
 		- when 5 < sell by date <= 10, quality value increases by 2
-		- when 0 < sell by date <= 5, quality value incrases by 3
+		- when 0 < sell by date <= 5, quality value increases by 3
 		- when sell by date <= 0, quality value drops to 0
 	- "Sulfuros" doesn't have sell by date and its quality values remain the same
 	- "Conjured items": sell by date value decreases by 1 while quality value decreases by 2 everyday